All Products

 • Do not change the endpoint or zone of the AnalyticDB for PostgreSQL instance.
 Otherwise, the synchronization instance will fail.

 • If a data source other than DTS writes data to the destination database, data inconsistency may occur between the source and destination databases.
-This can even cause the synchronization instance to fail.
+This may also cause the synchronization instance to fail.

 Note